caeserlettuce/vfd/README.md

 <br><br>
 if your VFD has more pins than just anode, grid, and cathode; good luck!
 <br>setting the individual pins should work fine, but i'm not sure if the text creation scripts will work. maybe in the future i'll make sure that works.

+<br>semi-future me here: i'm not going to actively be adding support for multiple grids, however, i'll try not to make it a pain for anyone else to add support.

 <br>
 okay so now to the json file. let's go through the properties: